PHPOffice/PhpSpreadsheet/docs/ReadingSpreadsheetFiles/05-Reader-Options.md

 Ods    | YES | SYLK   | NO  | Gnumeric     | YES |
 CSV       | YES | HTML   | NO

-### Combining Multiple Files into a Single PHPExcel Object
+### Combining Multiple Files into a Single Spreadsheet Object

-While you can limit the number of worksheets that are read from a workbook file using the setLoadSheetsOnly() method, certain readers also allow you to combine several individual "sheets" from different files into a single PHPExcel object, where each individual file is a single worksheet within that workbook.
+While you can limit the number of worksheets that are read from a workbook file using the setLoadSheetsOnly() method, certain readers also allow you to combine several individual "sheets" from different files into a single `Spreadsheet` object, where each individual file is a single worksheet within that workbook.
 For each file that you read, you need to indicate which worksheet index it should be loaded into using the setSheetIndex() method of the $objReader, then use the loadIntoExisting() method rather than the load() method to actually read the file into that worksheet.

 ```php
 $inputFileType = 'CSV';